On this page:

 Are pregnant women more likely to become infected with COVID-19 and are they at increased risk for severe illness and mortality with COVID-19?

 At this time there is no evidence pregnant people are more likely to get COVID-19.
-However, according to the CDC, pregnant people have an increased risk of severe illness if they contract the virus compared to people who are not pregnant.
+However, according to the CDC, pregnant people have an increased risk of severe illness including admission to an intensive care unit, requiring a ventilator or death, if they contract the virus compared to people who are not pregnant.
 In addition, they could face complications such as pre-term birth.

 I am pregnant.
 How can I protect myself from getting COVID-19?